DevelopmentArc/react-indepth/life_cycle/birth/premounting_with_componentwillmount.md

 export default Person;
 ```

-In the example above, you can see that we can call `this.setState()` and update our current state before render.
+In the example above we call `this.setState()` and update our current state before render.
 If we need state values on calculations passed in `props`, this is where we should do the logic.

 Other uses for `componentWillMount()` includes registering to global events, such as a Flux store.
 If you Component needs to respond to global Native UI events, such as `window` re-sizing or focus changes, this is a good place to do it[^1].